-- Set child seat upright on rear sofa or in the companion seat. - Route the tether over the top of the seat back and hook it to the anchor loop on the back of the sofa or companion seat. - 3.
-Fasten seat belt.
+- 1. Set child seat upright on rear sofa or in the companion seat. - 2.
+Route the tether over the top of the seat back and hook it to the anchor loop on the back of the sofa or companion seat.
+Pull tether strap to tighten.